 Retirement benefits for members who joined the ASRS prior to September 13, 2013, are subject to automatic cost-of-living adjustments based on excess investment earning.
 Members with a membership date on or after September 13, 2013, are not eligible for cost-of-living adjustments.
 Survivor benefits are payable upon a member's death.
-For retired members, the survivor benefit is determined by the retirement benefit option chosen.
+For retired members, the retirement benefit option chosen determines the survivor benefit.
 For all other members, the beneficiary is entitled to the member's account balance that includes the member's contributions and employer's contributions, plus interest earned.